GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 ## Ceremonies and Activities

 We use the term "sprint" to refer to the ceremony cycles, even though they aren't strictly Sprints in the Scrum sense.
+These can all be found on the shared `TTS Tech Portfolio` calendar.

 ### Stand-ups

-**Cadence:** Daily at 11:30 ET, except for Wednesdays

-**Format:** Virtual Meeting

 **Purpose:** Ensure folks are making progress within their assigned Initiative areas and that people aren't blocked.